 The Rising Voices Fellowship is a collaborative program created by the Jewish Women’s Archive (JWA) and Prozdor of Hebrew College.
 The fellowship is open to female-identified teens with a passion for writing, a demonstrated concern for current and historic events, and a strong interest in Judaism—particularly as it relates to issues of gender and equality.
-Through a selective application process, JWA and Prozdor chooses a cohort of teens from across the country to participate in an intensive workshop aimed at expanding writing, leadership, and communication skills.
-Learn more here, and read the fellows' blogposts below!
+Learn more here!

 The Rising Voices Fellowship was an experience unlike any other I’ve had before.
 It offered new insights on so many areas of life: feminism, Judaism, writing, working with others, personal growth, community... and I could go on.
 Needless to say, I’ve learned more things this year than I can list.
 But I can still offer a small sample...

 I honestly had no clue what type of psychological boot camp I signed up for when I agreed to participate in JWA’s Rising Voices blog.
 This was nothing like the physical endurance that I face at school when I dance; writing for the Fellowship has carved every possible theme, issue, and interest that could be put into a blog post out of my cranium.
 Yes, we fellows technically had a month to write our pieces, but for perfectionists like me, this was nothing!